Mustard in Pregnancy – Types, Benefits, and Side-effects

 1. Is it safe to use mustard oil on my skin during pregnancy?

 Mustard oil is often used for massages due to its warming effect.
-While it’s generally safe for external use, some people have skin sensitivities to mustard oil.
-It’s a good idea to do a patch test and consult your healthcare provider before using it on larger areas.
+While mustard oil massage during pregnancy is generally safe, some people have skin sensitivities to mustard oil.
+It’s a good idea to do a patch test and consult your healthcare provider before using it on larger areas (6).

 2. Can eating mustard help with pregnancy-related muscle cramps?